tbradbury/learning-site/md-posts/add-cypress.md

 },
 ```

 There is one small issue that needs sorting.
 Snapshots create using `e2e:open` are different from snapshots created using `e2e:run`.
 This will result in your tests failing as they don't match up.
-Currently the best solution I've found it to only run snapshot tests in headless mode (`e2e:run`) this way we can use it in out pipeline.
+Currently the best solution I've found is to only run snapshot tests in headless mode (`e2e:run`) this way we can use it in out pipeline.

 In `<rootDir>/cypress/support/commands.js` add: